 If you feel compelled to submit items such as a CV, abstract, or other supporting information please contact faculty members or research scientists with whom you wish to work.
 They will let you know if they want these documents.
 Applicants are strongly encouraged to contact members of the Department of Geological Sciences Graduate Studies Committee in the field of interest, as all students are admitted to the graduate program on the recommendation of one or more members of the GSC.

 The procedures may vary slightly for non-US citizens or for former UT students.
 See the GIAC website for full information.
-Applicants to our graduate program are expected to have completed a minimum of two college-level courses in calculus and 4 courses completed in at least 2 of the following areas: physics, chemistry, and biology.
+Applicants to our graduate program are expected to have completed a minimum of two college-level courses in calculus and 4 courses completed in at least 2 of the following areas: physics, chemistry, biology and computer science.
 All of these courses must have received a C or better.
 Additional courses in geological sciences, including field training appropriate for the subject of interest, depend on the particular area within the geosciences that a student wishes to study.
 Specific programs may require additional prerequisite coursework.
 Any deficiencies in these areas must be addressed early in a student’s program.
 Other areas of study that are identified by a student’s mentor and examining committee as deficient should also be addressed early in a student’s program.

 For additional information contact: